jinyongnan810/brilliant-learning/science.md

 # Circuits
 - Voltage drop is in proportional to the resistance of the components in line.
 - When there are more paths for the current to flow, the resistance goes down and the total current goes up.

+# Relativity and Simultaneity
+- Sound speed does not related to the speed of its source.
+When a car at 100m/s hear a sound from the behind, the sound will seem to travel at 330-100=230m/s to the people in car.
+- The speed of light is the same for all observers.
+Some events may seam happened simultaneously to some observer, but different in any degrees to some other observers.